Raika96/ticket_categorizer/README.md

 - **Dynamic Thresholds**: Allow per-category or adaptive confidence thresholds
 - **Helpdesk Integration**: Build connectors for Zendesk, Jira, Freshdesk for automatic classification
 - **Review Dashboard**: Web UI for agents to review and correct low-confidence predictions

+---

+## Disclaimer

+AI assistants were used during the development and documentation of this project.
+All generated code and documentation have been reviewed and validated by the project author to ensure correctness, quality, and adherence to best practices.